microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinterShare.md

             - `[RecommendationInsightSettings <IMicrosoftGraphAccessReviewRecommendationInsightSetting[]>]`:
             - `[RecommendationLookBackDuration <TimeSpan?>]`: Optional field.
 Indicates the time period of inactivity (with respect to the start date of the review instance) that recommendations will be configured from.
 The recommendation will be to deny if the user is inactive during the look back duration.
 For reviews of groups and Azure AD roles, any duration is accepted.
 For reviews of applications, 30 days is the maximum duration.
 If not specified, the duration is 30 days.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition object.
             - `[RecommendationsEnabled <Boolean?>]`: Indicates whether showing recommendations to reviewers is enabled.
 Required.
 NOTE: The value of this property will override override the corresponding setting on the accessReviewScheduleDefinition object.
             - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: Defines who the reviewers are.
 If none are specified, the review is a self-review (users review their own access).
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition.
             - `[StageId <String>]`: Unique identifier of the accessReviewStageSettings.
 The stageId will be used in dependsOn property to indicate the stage relationship.
 Required.
           - `[Status <String>]`: This read-only field specifies the status of an access review.
 The typical states include Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
         - `[EndDateTime <DateTime?>]`: DateTime when review instance is scheduled to end.The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.